Search

 To determine if credit is granted or not

-In addition to the interest rate, you will also need to keep track of your credit history and credit score.
+In addition to the interest rate, you will also need to know your credit history and credit score.

-1. Credit History: A report that details your credit accounts, outstanding balances, and how you manage your credit.
+1. Credit Report: A report that details your credit accounts, outstanding balances, and how you manage your credit.

-2. Credit score: It is the calculation determined by your credit history and used by institutions to decide whether or not to grant you credit.
+2. Credit score: A number that reflects the information from your credit history that institutions use, among other factors, to decide whether or not to grant you credit.

 Popular x Platea Tip: Your credit is a must; learn how to create and establish it.